godotengine/godot-docs/classes/class_interpolatedcamera.rst

 | *Getter* | is_interpolation_enabled()       |
 +----------+----------------------------------+

-If ``true`` and a target is set, the camera will move automatically.
+If ``true``, and a target is set, the camera will move automatically.

 .. _class_InterpolatedCamera_speed: